Reviews You Can Rely On

 Must be barefoot to get full data analysis

 The Wyze X is one of the most recent additions to our lineup, and this smart scale worked its way to the top by performing exceptionally well in every one of our testing metrics.
-Because the entire surface of the X is covered in sensors, it provided consistent readings throughout our tests, showing one of the lowest standard deviations of just .11 lbs over 5 rounds of body weight measurements.
+Because sensors cover the entire surface, the X gave consistent readings throughout our tests, showing one of the lowest standard deviations of just .11 lbs over five rounds of body weight measurements.
 The scale offers the option to display weight in either pounds (up to 400) or kilograms.
 If you like to track your stats, for health reasons or just for fun, the X monitors 12 different body metrics and is compatible with health apps like Apple Health, Google Fit, and Fitbit, in addition to the Wyze Fitness Tracker.
-The scale has a baby mode, so you can weigh your newborn (or furbaby), too.
+The scale has a baby mode so you can weigh your newborn (or furbaby), too.
 The display shows white LED-lit numbers and text on a white background, but our testers were impressed, mentioning that the “text is crisp and legible.”
-The entire device is 11.8" x 11.8" providing a sizable platform almost a full inch longer and wider than competing digital scales like the Renpho Bluetooth Body Fat.
+The entire device is 11.8" x 11.8", providing a sizable platform that is almost a full inch longer and wider than competing digital scales like the Renpho Bluetooth Body Fat.
 It has an ITO-coated glass platform that comes in black and white.
-At only 1.2 inches thick, it is easily storable; you can slip it right under the countertop or even stand it on its side to store under the bathroom sink.
+It is easily storable at only 1.2 inches thick; you can slip it right under the countertop or even stand it on its side to store it under the bathroom sink.

 While it is our highest scorer and overall winner, the Wyze X has a few small setbacks.
-As a digital scale, the X runs on 4 AAA batteries that will need to be replaced periodically.
-While not the biggest con, it is not as convenient as analog scales that don't need any power source.
-The smart features of the Wyze allow you can track many metrics, but you need to step onto the scale barefoot to get readings on many of them.
+As a digital scale, the X runs on 4 AAA batteries that must be replaced periodically.
+While not the biggest con, it is not as convenient as analog scales without a power source.
+The smart features allow you to track many metrics, but you must step onto the scale barefoot to get readings on many of them.
 We also found that the scale won't pick up anything under 13 pounds, so if you need to weigh light objects, you're better off with a kitchen scale.
-For all of our British and Irish friends, it also doesn't measure in stones, unlike some other digital models on our list.
+Unlike other digital models on our list, it also doesn't measure all of our British and Irish friends in stone.
 The Etekcity Smart ESB4074C does provide units in stones and also boasts a 40 lbs higher weight capacity, maxing out at 440 lbs (that's ~31.4 stone if you were wondering).
 If these two features are important to you, it is a good option to consider.
-If not, then the Wyze X is a great smart scale to help you track and monitor many aspects of your overall health.
+If not, the Wyze X is a great smart scale to help you track and monitor many aspects of your overall health.

 The Wyze X comes with an intuitive app with all kinds of useful features at an affordable price.